prteshJ/WebToolingAndAutomation/Awesome Optimisations/readme.md

 JavaScript written using ECMA6 which was converted to this generation JavaScript via parser 'babel-eslint' and babel Gulp plugin and also compressed images via imagemin and imagemin-pngquant Gulp plugins.

+Also, explored Yeoman which will be used for future web development projects.